harshm121/portfolio-old/Interests/index.md

 </script>
 </head>

-## Hi there!

-Apart from academics, mathematics and machine learning I like following things:

 - Movies
-	1. Pursuit of Happiness
+	1. The Pursuit of Happyness
 	2. Seven Pounds
 	3. Boyhood